General Framework and Error Estimates for ROM-accelerated Fixed Point Iterations: Methodology

 To measure the total error committed by using $G_k$ instead of $G$, the error must be propagated through the successive perturbed solutions.

-\begin{theorem} Under the same hypotheses on $\varphi$ and $\mathbf{y}_j $ ($j=1,\dots,p$) as in \Cref{thm:convergence}, if the approximation $\mathbf{y}_i \approx \tilde{\mathbf{y}}_i$ is made to obtain $G_k$, the sequence
+\begin{theorem} Under the same hypotheses on $\varphi$ and $\mathbf{u}_j$ ($j=1,\dots,p$) as in~\Cref{thm:convergence}, if the approximation $\mathbf{u}_i \approx \widehat{\mathbf{u}}_i$ is made to obtain $G_k$, the sequence

-is an upper bound to the approximation error in the sense of \Cref{hyp:controled}. \end{theorem} \begin{proof} The proof is identical to that of the previous theorem, mutatis mutandis, starting from the inequalities
+is an upper bound on the approximation error in the sense of~\Cref{hyp:controled}. \end{theorem} \begin{proof} The proof is identical to that of the previous theorem, mutatis mutandis, starting from the inequalities

 and, for $j>i$,